-In the case in which the symmetry data vector corresponds to a stable topological set of bands, the bands described by the symmetry data either transform in an integer-valued linear combination of pieces of a \emph{disconnected} EBRs (SEBR)~\cite{QuantumChemistry,Bandrep1}, or do not transform in an integer-valued linear combination of disconnected EBR pieces (NLC).
+In the case in which the symmetry data vector corresponds to a stable topological set of bands, the bands described by the symmetry data may be classified into two categories.
+First, if stable topological bands transform in an integer-valued linear combination of pieces of a \emph{disconnected} EBRs, then the bands are classified as a split EBR (SEBR)~\cite{QuantumChemistry,Bandrep1}.
+Alternatively, if stable topological bands do not transform in an integer-valued linear combination of disconnected EBR pieces, then the bands are classified as ``not equal to a linear combination’’ (NLC).
 The archetypal symmetry-indicated stable topological material is the experimentally established 3D TI Bi$_2$Se$_3$ [\icsdweb{617079}, SG 166 ($R\bar{3}m$)]~\cite{HsiehBismuthSelenide}, which is classified as SEBR.
 Lastly, if the symmetry data of an isolated grouping of bands does correspond to an integer-valued linear combination of EBRs (LCEBR), then the symmetry eigenvalues of the occupied bands are compatible with either fragile or trivial topology (though the bands may also exhibit non-symmetry-indicated stable topology~\cite{TMDHOTI}).